GLaDOS: Villainy and humor

 GLaDOS is frequently cited as both a quality villain and a quality computer character.
 IGN called her the greatest video game villain of all time, stating that while their time with her was short, she left a mark on players like no other villain has.
 They cited her uniqueness as being because no other players existed in the game.
 They also added she was more human than most video game villains.
 1Up.com editor Scott Sharkey praised her as being the best insane video game computer.
 He stated that not only is she the best insane computer in video games, but in films and books as well.
 He explains his choice by citing her eagerness to kill the player-character, but not being overt about it until the end.
 He also cites her feminine voice and passive-aggressive manner for his decision.
 In another article, he mentions how he feels more sorry for her than any other enemy, describing her as a "digital version of the most passive-aggressive girlfriend ever".
 He adds that he can imagine it not being easy to be a super-intelligent computer trapped in a single building.

 Crave editor Rich Trenholm also regarded her highly, listing her as the fifth best evil computer.
 PC World editor Spandas Lui listed GLaDOS as the second most "big-time, badass video game villain", citing her various non-sequitur one-liners and personality for her becoming one of the most memorable video game villains ever.
 Pittsburgh Live editor Jessica Severs described GLaDOS as having the most entertaining villainy due to her promises of cake and her encouragements such as "This next test is impossible."
 GameDaily listed her as the most horrific video game boss, describing her as "polite, passive-aggressive, and insanely sadistic".
-The review adds that while the game may be short, GLaDOS will "resonate with players long after players finish it".
-Game Informer considered GLaDOS the top defining video game character of the 2000s, taking the archetype of the sentient computer in "surprising new directions, at turns slyly comic and malevolent", and that she remains "one of the most fascinating characters in game history".
+The review adds that while the game may be short, players would resonate with her even a long time after playing.
+Game Informer considered GLaDOS the top defining video game character of the 2000s, taking the archetype of the sentient computer in "surprising new directions, at turns slyly comic and malevolent", and that she remains one of the most fascinating characters in gaming.